danizord/voting-power-tokens/README.md

 Some governance tokens gives too much power (and resposibility).
 What if we could split them in more granular tokens delegate to different people?

 This is what Voting Power Tokens are about.
-[Check it out!](https://votingpower.wtf)
+[Read more](https://prop.house/nouns/round-9/1258)

 🚧 **Work in progress** 🚧